wesleyburr/TeachingStatsDataScience2018-06/README.md

 Much of this "Less Volume, More Creativity" approach will be facilitated using the mosaic package.
 The workshop is designed to be accessible to those with little or no experience with R and is intended to provide participants with skills, examples, and resources that they can use in their own teaching.

-INSTRUCTOR: Nicholas Horton is a Professor of Statistics at Amherst College, with methodologic research interests in longitudinal regression models and missing data methods and applications in psychiatric epidemiology and substance abuse research.
-He received his doctorate in Biostatistics (with minors in Psychosocial Comorbidity and Theoretical Statistics) from the Harvard School of Public Health in 1999.
-Dr. Horton has co-authored more than 160 papers in the statistical methodology, behavioral research, and health services research literature, as well as a series of books on statistical computing and data science in R. He is an accredited statistician, a Fellow of the American Statistical Association, former member of the ASA Board of Directors, a member of the workgroup that revised the GAISE College Report, recipient of the Sherrerd, Waller, Hogg, and Warde teaching awards, and past-chair of the ASA's Section on Statistical Education.

 ## Logistics

 ### Laptops